The US should believe Chinese Vice Premier Wang Yang’s words: China will not seek hegemony.

 Unfortunately, the U.S. is still obsessed with the concept (or illusion) of hegemony, as Simon Reich and Richard Ned Lebow have pointed out recently.
 The hegemony mentality is precisely the reason why the United States has declined (slowly) in the post-Cold War era.
 Wrongly believing that a stable global order needs U.S. hegemony, American leaders have adopted a grand strategy of liberal interventionism, which has only caused self-inflicted wounds for the U.S. economy and its global status.
 The tragedy, however, is that within U.S. elite circles, this misperception about U.S. hegemony (here and here) sticks and is unlikely to go away for a long time barring a major failure or crisis.

 At the end of the day, our world can survive and prosper without a hegemon, regardless of whether the hegemon is American or Chinese.
 The sooner American leaders understand this point and believe Chinese leaders’ words, the higher the chances of peace and stability worldwide.
-By Dingding Chen for The Diplomatfor The Diplomat
+By Dingding Chen for The Diplomat